ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 ## Public network connectivity

-There are various reasons you may need public network connectivity for your instance.
-This may include access to public update services or other public services for your workload such as geolocation databases or weather data.
-Your virtualization management and add-on services may also require or benefit from public connectivity.
+There are various reasons that you may need public network connectivity for your instance.
+This can include access to public update services or other public services for your workload such as geolocation databases or weather data.
+Your virtualization management and add-on services might also require or benefit from public connectivity.
 For example, vCenter can update its HCL database and obtain [VMware Update Manager (VUM)](/docs/services/vmwaresolutions/archiref/vum?topic=vmware-solutions-vum-intro) updates over the public network.
 Zerto, Veeam, VMware HCX, F5 BIG-IP, and FortiGate-VM all use public network connectivity for some part of their product licensing, activation, or usage reporting.
 On top of this, you might use tunnels over the public network for connectivity to your on-premises data center for replication purposes.

 Typically these communications are selectively routed and NATed to the public network through the management or customer edge services gateway (ESG).
-However, you may have additional security requirements, or may prefer to use a proxy to simplify the path of communication.
-Additionally, if you have deployed your instance with public interfaces disabled, you will not be able to use ESGs to route to the public network.
+However, you might have more security requirements, or might prefer to use a proxy to simplify the path of communication.
+Additionally, if you deployed your instance with public interfaces disabled, you will not be able to use ESGs to route to the public network.

 This architecture allows for the following options for routing or proxying your traffic to the public network:

 Method|Description|Limitations
 --|--|--
-Virtualized gateway|Deploy a virtualized gateway (e.g., NSX ESG, F5 BIG-IP, FortiGate-VM, or a virtual appliance of your choosing) crossing the private and public network.
-Configure routing on the source system (e.g., vCenter, Zerto, your workload) to direct only public network traffic to the gateway, and configure the gateway according to your needs.|Applicable only to instances with public interfaces enabled.
+Virtualized gateway|Deploy a virtualized gateway (for example, NSX ESG, F5 BIG-IP, FortiGate-VM, or a virtual appliance of your choosing) crossing the private and public network.
+Configure routing on the source system (for example, vCenter, Zerto, your workload) to direct only public network traffic to the gateway, and configure the gateway according to your needs.|Applicable only to instances with public interfaces enabled.
 This configuration allows for both outbound and inbound traffic patterns.
 Virtualized gateway with proxy|Deploy a virtualized gateway as above.
 Behind this gateway, [deploy a proxy server](/docs/services/vmwaresolutions/archiref/vum?topic=vmware-solutions-vum-init-config#vum-init-config), and configure your services and applications to connect to the public network through this proxy.|Applicable only to instances with public interfaces enabled.
 Outbound traffic patterns can use the proxy but inbound traffic patterns must be managed at the gateway.
 Hardware gateway|Deploy a [hardware gateway appliance](https://cloud.ibm.com/catalog/infrastructure/gateway-appliance) to your management VLAN.
 Configure the gateway to NAT outbound to the public network according to your needs.|Applicable to all instances, with or without public interfaces enabled.
 This configuration allows for both outbound and inbound traffic patterns.
 Hardware gateway with proxy|Deploy a gateway appliance as above.
 Behind this gateway, [deploy a proxy server](/docs/services/vmwaresolutions/archiref/vum?topic=vmware-solutions-vum-init-config#vum-init-config), and configure your services and applications to connect to the public network through this proxy.|Applicable to all instances, with or without public interfaces enabled.
 Outbound traffic patterns can use the proxy but inbound traffic patterns must be managed by the gateway.